Ayushman-Pyne/Obsidian-Brain/Readme.md

 		- Areas (Wider scope that can keep on going, basically ideas i would have while learning)
 		- Resources (just like the Zettelkasten folder is used to keep more over thoughts and surface level stuff pertaining to me or the things i am doing at the time only)
 		- Archives (Completed Projects or areas that i have completed working on.)
+- There'll also be a large deal of self help books and movie

 ### Some Ground Rules
 - This is a Obsidian Vault so use obsidian to navigate...
 It'll be less painful.
 	Here's the Obsidian page link if you don't have it installed on your computer.
 [Obsidian](https://obsidian.md/)
 - I really don't think anyone would need to fork this and try to make it better because there'll be a lot of notes in this and sorting them would be time consuming and inefficient.
 - Don't change the Theme to any other.
 If you prefer Light mode... well... you do you... the default light mode theme looks pretty good too.
-But it's my strong recommendation, that you use the dark amoled mode
+But it's my strong recommendation, that you use the dark amoled mode.
 - This is a Joker's approach to learning basically.
 It's all linked and u just have to complete a file before going to the next file.
 I as a layman can understand then u can too.

 #### Feel Free To message me: [@artixx._.me](https://www.instagram.com/artixx._.me/)
+If you are learning from this vault and happened to post any of the notes.
+You can also tag me in the above account to encourage me in making more notes.

 ##### You can support my work here.
 (well i have no way to get any kind of payment yet so this is just place holder text 😅)